atomist-attic/rug-koans-editors/README.md

 ## Rugs

 If you like you can run the Rugs here outside of the Koans journey that begins with the [Rug Koans project generator](https://github.com/atomist-rugs/rug-koans-project).
-Here we describe each of the individual Rugs and what they will attempt to do.
+Here we describe each of the individual Rugs and what they will attempt to do to your own projects.

 ### Step1